roberddd/batchgenie/docs/index.md

 ## Future Updates

 My priority is ensuring compatibility with Blender's Long-Term Support (LTS) releases, but I will also strive to maintain functionality with other Blender updates whenever possible.
+Additionally, I have planned features and utilities that will be added in future updates to enhance the capabilities.
 For details on the current version, check the [Changelog](changelog.md).

 ## Support and Feedback